Floby/node-parser/README.markdown

 * `type` the type of this token (i.e. `'number'`, `'whitespace'`, `'word'`)
 * `next` a function to specify what needs to be called on the next token(s)

-returning `true` from a handler causes the same token to be reemitted to the next handler.
+the `next` function takes a random number of handlers which will be pushed in front of the handlers queue (they will be _next_!). returning `true` from a handler causes the same token to be reemitted to the next handler.

+This allows you to define handlers doing some kind of "sniffing" if you find yourself in a state in which you cannot determine what will come next.
+This kind of handlers _expand_ themselves to a greater number of handlers that will effectively parse the following tokens.
+They do that by adding a few handlers to the queue with `next` and returning `true` to notify the parser that the token should be reemitted.

 ### Handlers utilities
 there are a few handlers factories provided by this module.